ooaklee/ghatd/docs/getting-started/billing/README.md

                          ▼
 ┌─────────────────────────────────────────────────────────────┐
 │  2.
 User Signs Up                                           │
-│     User creates account with same email                    │ │     accessmanager calls AssociateSubscriptionsWithUser      │
+│     User creates an account with the same email             │ │     `accessmanager` calls `AssociateSubscriptionsWithUser`  │ └────────────────────────┬────────────────────────────────────┘
-└────────────────────────┬────────────────────────────────────┘
                          │
                          ▼